AndrewPBerg/andrewpberg.github.io/README.md

 This repository includes a `.nojekyll` file in both the `public` directory and the build output to prevent GitHub Pages from processing the site with Jekyll.
 This is necessary for React applications to work correctly on GitHub Pages.

+#### Fixing Jekyll Processing Issues

-If you're experiencing issues with GitHub Pages trying to build with Jekyll, make sure:
+If GitHub Pages is still trying to use Jekyll to build your site (as indicated by `actions/jekyll-build-pages@v1` in the build logs), follow these steps:

-1. The `.nojekyll` file exists in your build output
-2. You've configured GitHub Pages to deploy from the correct branch/directory
-3. Your GitHub Pages settings are set to "Deploy from a branch" with the branch set to "gh-pages"
+1. **Ensure GitHub Pages is configured to use GitHub Actions**:
+   - Go to your repository on GitHub
+   - Navigate to Settings > Pages
+   - Under "Build and deployment", select "GitHub Actions" as the source
+   - This will use our custom workflow instead of the default Jekyll workflow

+2. **Verify the `.nojekyll` file exists**:
+   - The file should be present in both the `public` directory and the deployed site
+   - Our GitHub Actions workflow adds this file automatically

+3. **If issues persist**:
+   - Run the "Disable Jekyll" workflow manually from the Actions tab
+   - This will create a `.nojekyll` file directly in the deployed branch

 ## Technology Stack